Amsterdam water, in public conversation

 submission

-“Ask a houseboat resident what it's like to live on a houseboat!” - Luca
+“Ask a houseboat resident what it's actually like to live on the water.” , Luca

 @isabelle